mdsn/baby-malloc/README.md

 would leave a smaller piece than that, the fragmentation is taken and the entire space is allocated.

+A cache of 1 span is kept even if it has no blocks allocated.
+Otherwise, when freeing a block, if its span block count drops to 0, the span is returned with `munmap(2)`.

+### `struct span`

+Span headers carry a raw `size`, `prev`/`next` pointers, a `struct block *` to the beginning of their free list, which may be `NULL` if the entire span is in use, and a `blkcount` that keeps track of the number of allocated blocks in the span.
+All spans but the last are returned to the OS with `munmap(2)` when this count drops to 0.

 ### `struct block`

 Block headers carry a `size` field; since their size is a multiple of 16, the